 Access our Resource Library to find clinical and referral templates along with instructions on how to import them into your clinical software.

-Electronic Therapeutic Guidelines (eTG) Complete is a digital resource that provides clear, concise, and evidence-based recommendations for patient management at the point of care, developed by Australia's leading clinical experts, and features over 2,500 clinical topics.
+Therapeutic Guidelines is a digital resource that provides clear, concise, and evidence-based recommendations for patient management at the point of care, developed by Australia's leading clinical experts, and features over 2,500 clinical topics.

 To maintain access to the therapeutic guidelines, relevant prescribers agree to: